ossamaweb/auto-vid/docs/API.md

 ## Authentication

-API key authentication is required when deployed with Phase 2.
-After Phase 2 deployment, retrieve your API key from the AWS Console.
+API key authentication is required for all endpoints.
+After deployment, retrieve your API key from the AWS Console.

-**Required Header (Phase 2 only):**
+**Required Header:**
 ```
 X-API-Key: your-actual-api-key-value
 ```